Whistleblower Retaliation

 Many of these laws can mitigate the effects of retaliation through anti-retaliation provisions and financial recompense.
 Such laws include The Sarbanes-Oxley Act of 2002, which protects employees of publicly traded companies who report violations of Securities and Exchange Commission regulations or any provision of federal law relating to fraud against the shareholders, as well as a number of others protecting whistleblowers who report a violation of any law.

-Many whistleblowers, with classified information on illegal activities, may have civil and potentially criminal exposure and decisions will need to be made about the risks of pursuing a qui tam case, weighted against whistleblower protection that is afforded through the Federal False Claims act amendments.
+Many whistleblowers, with classified information on illegal activities, may have civil and potentially criminal exposure and decisions will need to be made about the risks of pursuing a qui tam lawsuit, weighted against whistleblower protection that is afforded through the Federal False Claims act amendments.
 The private citizen or relator may seek back pay and reinstatement if any egregious action is taken against them by the defendant for the FCA claim, through civil penalties.

 Some common types of whistleblower cases and types of fraud are: